 We offer flexible modes of study designed to fit with your needs.
 Our PhD is available for study on a full-time basis over 3-4 years and part-time over 5-6 years.
 Both full-time and part-time variants are available for study in Reading or working away after the first year of study on campus

 Over the course of your PhD you will also be involved in opportunities to communicate your work and network with other researchers, present a seminar, speak at conferences and workshops, and visit or host researchers from elsewhere.
-Every year, all Applied Linguistics PhD students present at the annual Language Studies PhD Conference, an event that is organised by the department and which is open to the Institute of Education, Psychology & Clinical Language Sciences, International Study & Language Institute, Modern Languages & European Studies
+Every year, all Applied Linguistics PhD students present at the annual Language Studies PhD Conference, an event that is organised by the department and which is open to the Institute of Education, Psychology & Clinical Language Sciences, International Study & Language Institute, Languages & Cultures

 In the first year of your degree course, you will benefit from a programme of relevant postgraduate courses which will be agreed between you and your supervisor/s as well as a programme of transferable skills organised by the Graduate School.